teeman60/Rails_project/README.md

 - Users can only leave one review per restaurant

 - Users can only leave one review after restaurant visit (date presenc)

+- Users can write a comment less than 300 characters more than 3 characters

+- Users can give a rating between 1 to 5

 # USERS
 - Users should be able to create an account / sign up (user_id, password)